 - 3.1.
 Program Coordinator Supplement must be completed by program administrators in addition to the F2.08 Annual Faculty Review form. - 3.2.
 The Program Coordinator Supplement is used to evaluate the performance of Program directors/coordinators.
-The form is used to report on administrative duties and accomplishments in the area of budget management, curriculum/program development, personnel evaluation, scheduling, reporting, accreditation, distance education, etc.
+The form is used to report on administrative duties and accomplishments around budget management, curriculum/program development, personnel evaluation, scheduling, reporting, accreditation, distance education, etc.